wkhere/stackless/Doc/library/io.rst

    is enabled.
 With this enabled, on input, the lines endings ``'\n'``, ``'\r'``, or ``'\r\n'`` are translated to ``'\n'`` before being returned to the caller.
-Conversely, on output, ``'\n'`` is translated to the system default line seperator, :data:`os.linesep`.
+Conversely, on output, ``'\n'`` is translated to the system default line separator, :data:`os.linesep`.
 If *newline* is any other of its legal values, that newline becomes the newline when the file is read and it is returned untranslated.
 On output, ``'\n'`` is converted to the *newline*.